gitlabhq/gitlabhq/doc/user/application_security/dast/index.md

 Note that the key of the username variable must be `DAST_USERNAME` and the key of the password variable must be `DAST_PASSWORD`.

+After DAST has authenticated with the application, all cookies are collected from the web browser.
+For each cookie a matching session token is created for use by ZAP.
+This ensures ZAP is recognized by the application as correctly authenticated.

 Other variables that are related to authenticated scans are:

 ```yaml